28757B2/cc1101-rust/README.md

 # cc1101-rust

-Work-in-progress interface to the [CC1101 Linux Driver](https://github.com/28757B2/cc1101-driver) to allow receiving and transmitting packets from Rust.
+This project provides an interface to the [CC1101 Linux Driver](https://github.com/28757B2/cc1101-driver) to allow receiving and transmitting packets from Rust.

-Requires the 1.3.0 driver
+## Usage

+Add the following to `Cargo.toml`:

+    [dependencies]
+    cc1101-rust = "0.1.0"

+See the [Documentation](https://docs.rs/cc1101-rust) for more details.